 To give out a portion of one’s wealth (if liable) to the poor and needy.
 This is usually 2.5% on a yearly basis.

-Spiritual Excellence is another important part of the religion of Islam (though often neglected) and considered as the perfection of one’s faith.
+Spiritual Excellence is another important part of the religion of Islam (though often neglected) and is considered as the perfection of one’s faith.
 The Prophet Muhammad ﷺ defined it as, “To worship Allah as if you see Him, and if you do not see Him, He sees you.”
-It is also commonly known as “tazkiyah al-nafs (self-purification/rectification)”, “tasawwuf (spirituality)”, and “ilm al-akhlaq (character building)”
+It is also commonly known as “tazkiyah al-nafs (self-purification/rectification)”, “tasawwuf (spirituality)”, and “ilm al-akhlaq (character-building)”